Jump to topic

 The program team is in the process of building an adolescent and young adult oncology clinic in collaboration with the adult oncology group and developing clinical research projects that target this patient population.

 The survivorship rates for most pediatric cancers are improving significantly due to high-quality research, newer diagnostic modalities and novel therapies.
-The childhood cancer survivorship program at Penn State Children’s Hospital was established in 2009 to provide a program dedicated to address the unique needs of survivors of childhood cancer.
+The childhood cancer survivorship program at Penn State Health Children’s Hospital was established in 2009 to provide a program dedicated to address the unique needs of survivors of childhood cancer.

 Each Thursday afternoon, there is a comprehensive multi-disciplinary clinic comprising a physician with expertise in the area of survivorship, a nurse practitioner, a survivorship nurse coordinator, a survivorship-dedicated social worker and a cancer genetics counselor.
 In this clinic, patients receive risk-based and exposure-related surveillance testing based on evidence linking their therapeutic exposures with specific late effects in accordance with the late effects screening guidelines from the Children’s Oncology Group.